401(k) Plans For Small Businesses

 A blackout period notice gives employees advance notice when a blackout period occurs, typically when plans change recordkeepers or investment options, or when plans add participants due to corporate mergers or acquisitions.
 During a blackout period, participants’ rights to direct investments, take loans, or obtain distributions are suspended.

-Form 5500 Annual Return/Report of Employee Benefit Plans - Plans are required to file an annual return/report with the Federal Government, in which information about the plan and its operation is disclosed to the IRS and the U.S. Department of Labor.
-Beginning with the return/report for 2009, plans that must file the Form 5500 must do so electronically.
+Form 5500 Annual Return/Report of Employee Benefit Plans – Plans are required to file an annual return/report with the Federal Government, in which information about the plan and its operation is disclosed to the IRS and the U.S. Department of Labor.
+Plans that must file the Form 5500 must do so electronically.
 These returns/reports are made available to the public.

 Depending on the number and type of participants covered, most 401(k) plans must file one of the following forms:

-Most one-participant plans (sole proprietor and partnership plans) with total assets of $250,000 or less are exempt from the annual filing requirement.
+Most one-participant plans (sole proprietor/spouse and certain partnership plans) with total assets of $250,000 or less are exempt from the annual filing requirement.
 However, regardless of the value of the plan’s assets, a final return/report must be filed when a plan is terminated.

 Distributing Plan Benefits – Benefits in a 401(k) plan are dependent on a participant’s account balance at the time of distribution.

 When participants are eligible to receive a distribution, they typically can elect to:

 - Take a lump sum distribution of their account,

 - Roll over their account to an IRA or another employer’s retirement plan, or

 401(k) plans must be established with the intention of being continued indefinitely.
 However, business needs may require that employers terminate their 401(k) plans.
 For example, you may want to establish another type of retirement plan in lieu of the 401(k) plan.